By Elisabeth Colson, Devry Smith Frank LLP

 T: +1 416 449 1400

-Elisabeth Colson is a Member of the Bars of Quebec and Ontario.
-She has extensive experience in a wide range of business law matters, including mergers and acquisitions, private placements, franchising, corporate reorganisations, and shareholder agreements.
+Fluent in English and French, Elisabeth Colson is a member of the Bars of Quebec and Ontario.
+She is a Partner with Devry Smith Frank LLP and has extensive experience in a wide range of business law matters, including mergers and acquisitions, private placements, franchising, corporate reorganisations, and shareholder agreements.

 Published: Business Development & Marketing, No. 10, Autumn 2020 l Photo: Drobot Dean - stock.adobe.com